2021/2022 SCHOLARSHIP RECIPIENTS

 Christian Record Services, Inc. publicly announces the six collegiate recipients of the 2021 Anne Lowe Scholarship on Monday, July 26, 2021.
 “Our scholarship committee was impressed with each of our applicants this year and we are thrilled to award scholarships to six outstanding individuals,” said Diane Thurber, president of the 121-year-old organization.
 “Through the ongoing generosity of donors, we are able to support the education of each of the selected recipients of the Anne Lowe Scholarship.”

-The following Anne Lowe Scholarship recipients are listed in alpha order by last name.
+The following Anne Lowe Scholarship recipients are listed in alphabetical order by last name:

 The Anne Lowe Scholarship is awarded to college students and is based on academic achievement, citizenship which is supported through reference letters, and verification of blindness.
 The scholarship is distributed in two parts during the school year.
 Tom Lowe established the scholarship in 1989 in the memory of his wife, Anne, who loved education and the mission of Christian Record.
-Donors may contribute to this scholarship specifically or arrange to set up an endowment of their own by talking with a professional Development Officer at Christian Record.
+Donors may contribute to this scholarship specifically or arrange to set up an endowment of their own by talking with the Director of Mission Advancement at Christian Record.